Get Prepared for New EU Regulation: BS EN 54-23

 The overall aim of the new regulation, according to online fire safety magazine Means of Escape, is that “all occupants of the room have a clear line of sight of the device”.
 Therefore, the overall fire safety and fire protection and detection levels within the building are completely enhanced and a lot more effective.

-So, if you own or manage a commercial or industrial building and are unsure how the new BS EN 54-23 regulation affects your workplace, speak to a specialist fire safety expert, such as the team at Elite Fire.
-They have the skill, experience and industry knowledge required to ensure that your business is completely up-to-date with all current requirements and regulations and can undertake any remedial action necessary following this assessment, such as the installation of visual alarm devices.
+So, if you own or manage a commercial or industrial building and are unsure how the new BS EN 54-23 regulation affects your workplace, speak to a specialist fire safety expert, such as the team at Elite Fire Protection Ltd. They have the skill, experience and industry knowledge required to ensure that your business is completely up-to-date with all current requirements and regulations and can undertake any remedial action necessary following this assessment, such as the installation of visual alarm devices.